nextmat/hetchy/README.md

 # Hetchy

-A high performance, thread-safe reservoir sampler with snapshot and percentile support.
+A high performance, thread-safe reservoir sampler for ruby with snapshot and percentile support.

-Each reservoir can accepts an arbitrary number of samples but will consume a limited amount of memory based on the reservoir's size.
+## Goals/Benefits

+* Easily generate statistics for large datasets with a very small in-memory footprint
+* Easy generation of percentile/quantiles for a known set or numbers or for a real-time streaming set of numbers
+* Ability to capture sample state at a moment in time for further analysis
+* Speed
+* Thorough test suite
+* No dependencies

 ## Installation